Military Review

 To convince Onoda that the war was over, he even had to call his former commander — he did not want to trust anyone else.
 Onoda asked for permission to keep the sacred samurai sword he had buried on the island in 1945.

-Onoda was so stunned to learn that the war was long over that he had to undergo prolonged psychotherapeutic treatment.
+Onoda was so stunned to learn that the war had long ended, that he had to apply a long-term psychotherapeutic treatment.
 He said: “I know that many more of my comrades are hiding in the forests, I know their call signs and the places where they hide.
 But they will never come to my call.
-They will think that I did not stand the test and broke down, surrendering to the enemies.
-Unfortunately, they will die there.”
+They will decide that I could not stand the test and broke, surrendering to enemies.
+Unfortunately, they will die there. ”

 After a course of psychotherapy, Ononda was brought to Japan and allowed to meet with elderly parents.
 His father said: “I am proud of you!
 You acted like a real warrior, as your heart told you "...

-A year later, Lee Kuang Hwei, a Taiwanese who volunteered for the Japanese army at the start of World War II, was found.
-He lived in the jungle, not far from the ocean, in a hut built like a Taiwanese one.
-Hwei ate mainly fish, which he caught at night with a dart made of pointed bamboo.
-The Taiwanese threw himself at the feet of the members of the search expedition, which was accompanied by local police, asking for executions, because he had insulted the honor of the emperor by allowing himself to be captured.
-Interestingly, this soldier turned out to be in excellent physical shape, despite the lack of nutrition and complete loneliness for decades ...
+A year later, Lee Quang Hvey, a Taiwanese, volunteered for the Japanese army at the beginning of World War II was found.
+He lived in the jungle, not far from the ocean, in a Taiwanese-style hut.
+Hvey ate mostly fish, which he caught at night with a dart made of pointed bamboo.
+The Taiwanese rushed to the feet of members of a search expedition, which was accompanied by local police, asking for execution, because he insulted the honor of the emperor by allowing himself to be captivated.
+Interestingly, this soldier was in excellent physical shape, despite the lack of food and complete loneliness for decades ...

-In 2005, 87-year-old Lieutenant Yoshio Yamakawa and 83-year-old Corporal Tsuzuki Nakauchi, who disappeared in 1945, were discovered on the Philippine island of Mindanao.
-For 60 years they waged their war...
-The Japanese authorities are sure that other last soldiers of the Second World War are hiding in the jungle and continue to search for them.
+In 2005, 87-year-old lieutenant Yosio Yamakawa and 83-year-old corporal Tsuzuki Nakauti, who disappeared in 1945, were found in the Philippine island of Mindanao.
+60 years they fought their war ...
+The Japanese authorities are confident that in the jungle other last soldiers of World War II will hide and continue their search.

-Of course, many Europeans or Americans do not understand why these people live in the forest, why they are not looking for parts of the enemy to surrender to him.
-But in Japan, their behavior is not perplexing.
+Of course, many Europeans or Americans do not understand why these people live in the forest, why they are not looking for enemy units to surrender to him.
+But in Japan, their behavior does not cause confusion.
 These soldiers are so fanatically devoted to their emperor that they prefer to hide in the jungle in order to avoid the shame of captivity.

-These Japanese are the descendants of brave samurai warriors who live according to their own code of honor.
+These Japanese are descendants of brave samurai warriors who live according to their own code of honor.
 Their motto is absolute obedience to their commanders.
-Captivity is a shame and humiliation that would forever stigmatize them in the eyes of those they respect - friends, family, warriors.
-This is the mindset of a Japanese soldier during World War II.
-And no matter how we treat these people, but, no doubt, their code of honor inspires respect ...
+Captivity is a shame and humiliation that would forever stigmatize them in the eyes of those whom they respect - friends, family, warriors.
+Such is the mindset of the Japanese soldier during the Second World War.
+And no matter how we treat these people, but, undoubtedly, their code of honor inspires respect ...

 2 comments